siddh640/Onedrly/README.md

-# 🌍 Wandrly - Travel Booking Platform
+# 🌍 Onedrly - Travel Booking Platform

 A modern, worldwide travel booking platform with real-time data for flights, trains, buses, hotels, and rides.